Juan Benet: Early life

 In 1953, still a student, he started an engineering internship in Finland and published his first play, Max, in which one can see the beginnings of a singular literary style that distances itself from the popular themes of Spanish literature of that era.

 In 1954, Benet finished his engineering degree, and in the following year he married.
 After completing several works in Switzerland, he moved to Ponferrada in Léon, and after to Oviedo, for work-related reasons.

 Writing years

 First stage

-In 1961, Benet published Nunca llegarás a nada (You Will Never Amount to Anything), his first novel.
+In 1961, Benet published Nunca llegarás a nada (You Will Never Amount to Anything), his first collection of stories.

-In 1966, he returned to Madrid, and in 1968 he published Volverás a Región (Return to Región), at the same time that he designed the reservoir of Porma.
+In 1966, he returned to Madrid, and in 1967 he published Volverás a Región (Return to Región), at the same time that he designed the reservoir of Porma.
 There were already those calling his work "incorrect literature," and only a few contemporary authors, such as Pere Gimferrer, who believed that a great narrative writer had been born.
-In 1967, Benet was awarded the Premio Biblioteca Breve for his work, Una meditación (A meditation).
+In 1969, Benet was awarded the Premio Biblioteca Breve for his work, Una meditación (A meditation).

 He wrote La inspiración y el estilo (Inspiration and style), an essay where he expounded his strong beliefs on art and literature, an art that is fundamentally about style more than about telling stories or making arguments.